DFE-Digital/architecture/standards/architecture-documentation.md

 # Architecture documentation

 In DfE, we trust architects to choose the most appropriate way of documenting their design thinking, decisions and rationale, in a way that best fits with their delivery.
-It's important that design is done in the open and architects share their The architecture profession provides various tools, techniques and guides to help architects do that.
+It's important that design is done in the open and architects share their thinking across the community.
+The architecture profession provides various tools, techniques and guides to help architects do that.

 ## Architecture Decision Records